 Requirements for the Doctor of Education Degree

-A minimum of fifty-nine credits earned in courses and in dissertation research, at least forty-four of which were completed at UVM following formal admission to the program.
-With the prior approval of their Graduate Studies Committee or Advisor and the Graduate College, doctoral students may apply up to six credits of 100-level, or 200-level courses (not listed in the Graduate Catalog as approved for graduate credit), towards their graduate program.
+A minimum of 59 credits earned in courses and in dissertation research, at least 53 of which were completed at UVM following formal admission to the program.
+With the prior approval of their graduate program advisor and the Graduate College, doctoral students may apply up to 6 credits of 100-level, or 200-level courses (not listed in the Graduate Catalogue as approved for graduate credit), towards their graduate program.
 A student's advisor must submit this request to the Graduate College for approval before the student enrolls in the course.
 Under no circumstances will a course numbered below 100 be applicable to a doctoral program.
 Doctoral students must achieve a 3.00 grade point average.

 Consistent with Graduate College requirements, the Ed.D. program requires students to complete a comprehensive examination of core knowledge prior to the completion of the degree program.
-This examination occurs in the semester following the completion of the core course curriculum.
-The examination will test knowledge in areas of study germane to all Ed.D. students.
-Students may not sit for the comprehensive examination until they have successfully completed their core courses.
+This examination occurs in the semester following the completion of the core course curriculum, with the exception of EDLP 449, Dissertation Writing Seminar.
+Currently the comprehensive examination is administered in October of Year 3.
+The examination tests knowledge in areas of study germane to all Ed.D. students.

 Research and Dissertation